Datiswaken/udacity_capstone_project/README.md

 algorithm is available in the [gaussian_kde class](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html) of the scipy package, used in this project.
 So every category-attribute combination gets potentially a different bandwidth parameter.

+For evaluating the different models I have used the following values for the bandwidth and threshold
+parameters:
+- Bandwidth: 0.5, 1.0, 5.0, Silverman's rule of thumb
+- Threshold: 0.01, 0.05

 Overall, we can see that the models perform very well on the test data.
 The finally chosen parameter combination in the web application is as follows: